The Relational Origins of Rules in Online Communities: Findings

 Community growth also tended to coincide with the addition of rules \textit{restricting spam}.
-FV5 explained how in their Fediverse server for musicians in a large city, they added a rule to control spam by self-promoting local artists: \begin{quote} ``I added a rule to make sure that if you’re promoting one event, just no more than two posts.
-I didn’t want the timeline to simply be a sort of clogged artery of promoters and no people actually talking to each other.
-Because I wanted it to be a space for people to talk to each other.'' \end{quote} Even though the problem was caused by good-faith local artists promoting their shows, FV5 felt that too many such posts threatened the community's goal ``to be a space for people to talk each other.''
-Similarly, R5's community, a news discussion space for a city in the US , created a new rule to limit posts about topics that gain sudden virality and importance because they can set off a cascade of members posting threads about the same news article or topic.
-R5 explained their rationale for rulemaking to prevent such spam during the COVID-19 pandemic: \begin{quote} ``Everyone was just losing their shit.
-Posting stuff every, I don’t know, 15-20 seconds at some point.
+FV5 explained how in their Fediverse server for musicians in a large city, they added a rule to control spam by self-promoting local artists explaining: ``I didn’t want the timeline to simply be a sort of clogged artery of promoters and no people actually talking to each other.''
+Even though the problem was caused by members acting in good-faith, FV5 felt that too many such posts threatened the community's goal ``to be a space for people to talk to each other.''
+Similarly, R5's community created a new rule to limit posts about topics that gain sudden virality and importance because they can set off a cascade of members posting threads with identical topics.
+R5 explained their rationale for rulemaking to prevent such spam during the COVID-19 pandemic: \begin{quote} ``Everyone was just losing their shit posting stuff every, I don’t know, 15-20 seconds at some point.
 I mean, it got ridiculous.
 So we set a rule in place that, okay, ``Mega Thread Mode'' is active.
-So what that essentially means is that there’s one thread at the top [of the subreddit’s webpage], it’s stickied.
-Anything related to that subject gets pulled into that thread.'' \end{quote} Implementing a rule restricting posts about suddenly important topics to a single ``Mega Thread'' helped to reduce the noise of a sudden influx of people posting the same news articles and hold space for other topics related to their community's goals.
+So what that essentially means is that there’s one thread at the top [of the subreddit’s webpage]---it’s stickied.
+Anything related to that subject gets pulled into that thread.'' \end{quote} Implementing a rule restricting posts about suddenly important topics to a single ``Mega Thread'' helped to reduce the noise that could result from a sudden influx of people posting the same news articles and allow space for other discussions to emerge.